Main Range Railway: Heritage listing

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 The Main Range rail ascent is important in demonstrating the principal characteristics of a railway range crossing.
 The railway climbs from Murphy's Creek at the base of the Great Dividing Range to the summit at Harlaxton.
 Along the route engineering features responded to challenging and variable terrain, as demonstrated in the provision of nine tunnels, numerous culverts, cuttings and embankments, and extensive use of curved track.
 The line originally included the construction of 47 bridges (mostly timber), but these have been gradually replaced by culverts and embankments.

 In particular, the tunnels of the Main Range Railway demonstrate the high quality of work of Engineer-In-Chief Robert Ballard, who was appointed specifically for his expertise in this field of railway engineering.

 The place is important because of its aesthetic significance.

 The Main Range Railway is important because of its aesthetic significance.
-The railway offers an array of different built and natural landscapes to experience.
-Cuttings, tunnels and other built features are a tangible illustration of the extraordinary human endeavour required to make the railway a reality.
-Sections of the winding railway can be seen making its way up the range.
-Constantly changing and frequently spectacular vistas of steep timbered hills, gullies and distant ranges extend south-east to the coastal plain.
+The railway offers a variety of built and natural landscapes.
+Cuttings, tunnels and other built features illustrate the human effort required to construct the railway.
+Sections of the winding railway can be seen making their way up the range.
+Changing vistas of steep timbered hills, gullies and distant ranges extend south-east to the coastal plain.

-The assemblage of landscaped gardens, railway buildings and natural setting at Spring Bluff station are a distinctive and highly picturesque feature of the Main Range Railway.
+The assemblage of landscaped gardens, railway buildings and natural setting at Spring Bluff station are a feature of the Main Range Railway.

 The place is important in demonstrating a high degree of creative or technical achievement at a particular period.

 The Main Range Railway is important in demonstrating a high degree of technical achievement in 1860s Queensland.
 As part of the main line between Ipswich and Toowoomba, the Main Range Railway ascent, Queensland's first range rail crossing, utilised the medium of narrow gauge on a size and scale previously unknown, either in the Australian colonies or in other countries.
 Over challenging and variable terrain and an incline close to 365 m, the Main Range Railway demonstrates the extent of engineering necessary to construct the route, as evidenced in the substantial use of tightly curved track, tunnels, culverts, cuttings, embankments and bridges.